buruzaemon/hedonic/README.md

 * model 1: 18.756444
 * model 2: 18.896384

-A plot of the predicted `MEDV` vs. the actual `MEDV` values was created.
-The accuracy of the model is visually interpreted as the distance of a point from the diagonal line y=x.
+Plots of the predicted `MEDV` vs. the actual `MEDV` values using both models were created.
+The accuracy of the models is visually interpreted as the distance of a point from the diagonal line y=x.

 #### Model 1 accuracy
 ![](https://github.com/buruzaemon/hedonic/blob/master/images/img05_model1_accuracy.png?raw=true "Model 1 accuracy")

 #### Model 2 accuracy
 ![](https://github.com/buruzaemon/hedonic/blob/master/images/img06_model2_accuracy.png?raw=true "Model 2 accuracy")

+Since Model 1 has a lower mean squared error even when including all thirteen of the independent variables available in the given dataset, we suggest that Model 1 be used.

 As the points in this plot seem to lie fairly close to the diagonal, we conclude that the linear model works very well for Hedonic regression.